APAO: Bridging the Training-Inference Gap in Generative Recommendation via Adaptive Prefix-Aware Optimization: Experiments

 We conduct a sensitivity analysis of key hyperparameters in \ourmethod{} to evaluate their influence.
 The results on the Beauty dataset are illustrated in~\autoref{fig:param_sensitivity}, while the detailed optimal configurations for all datasets are provided in~\autoref{tab:reproduction} (\textbf{\autoref{appendix:implement}}).

 \begin{itemize}[leftmargin=*] \item \textbf{Impact of Prefix-aware Loss Weight ($\beta$).} The parameter $\beta$ determines the contribution of the auxiliary prefix loss to the total objective.
-As shown in \autoref{fig:param_sensitivity}, while the optimal $\beta$ varies across different backbones, we empirically suggest a value within the range of $[0.1, 0.4]$ consistently yields favorable performance. \item \textbf{Impact of Adaptive Weighting Factor ($\eta$).} The hyperparameter $\eta$ controls the sensitivity of the adaptive weighting mechanism (Eq.~(\ref{eq:weight_update})).
+As shown in \autoref{fig:param_sensitivity}, while the optimal $\beta$ varies across different backbones, we empirically find that values within the range of $[0.1, 0.4]$ generally yield favorable performance. \item \textbf{Impact of Adaptive Weighting Factor ($\eta$).} The hyperparameter $\eta$ controls the sensitivity of the adaptive weighting mechanism (Eq.~(\ref{eq:weight_update})).
 As shown in \autoref{fig:param_sensitivity}, our method maintains relatively robust performance across a range of $\eta$.
 Additionally, we empirically observed that larger datasets tend to benefit from a smaller $\eta$, which enhances stability during optimization. \end{itemize}